 Most Fintechs in the UK have to determine whether they’re engaging in AIS or PIS.

 If you intend to provide PIS, then you can provide PIS through TrueLayer.
 You won't necessarily need to be regulated, like TrueLayer is, by the Financial Conduct Authority ("FCA") in the UK if you provide PIS through us.

 However for AIS providers, certain providers need not go through the whole authorisation process; they merely require to be registered.

 It boils down to the use of AIS:

 If you’re a customer of TrueLayer using our API to acquire the bank data of your users and display it back to the user you need to go through the FCA and get registered, since you are providing AIS.

-If you’re a customer of TrueLayer using us to acquire the bank data of your customers, but you use that data for ancillary services like credit decisions, building internal fraud detection, or for internal market intelligence, or enhancing your internal know how with client verification, and you never show this data to your customers, you do not need to get registered, as you are not strictly providing AIS.
+If you’re a customer of TrueLayer using us to acquire the bank data of your users, but you use that data for ancillary services like credit decisions, building internal fraud detection, or for internal market intelligence, or enhancing your internal know how with client verification, and you never show this data to your users, you do not need to get registered, as you are not strictly providing AIS.

 We think there are instances where certain companies who thought they ought not to get registered, now come in scope.
 It goes without saying that you should seek your own legal advice and confirm this, and if need be, talk to the FCA.